BY TOBY PORTER

 The journey from London to Yiwu – nearly half way around the planet – which will cost £10,000, from June this year, will take the team along the world’s most strategically important journey – and one which will be crucial to all British citizens, especially after Brexit.

-He already has the backing of American security and defence think tank CSIS.
-And Charles is making sure much of the journey is captured on film so it can also be turned into a TV series.
+Charles is making sure much of the journey is captured on film so it can also be turned into a TV series.
 He is in talks with BBC World Service about a documentary.

 Historian Peter Frankopan, whose book The Silk Road was made into a BBC documentary series, is the patron and honorary chairman of the expedition.